nathanjhood/UBento/README.md

 - Windows 11 22h2 or greater
 - WSL2 (Windows Subsystem for Linux), optionally with a working Linux kernel/distro
-- Docker Desktop for Windows using the WSL2 backend, used for obtaining and running developer environment images

 ## Optional:

 - VSCode with Remote Development Extensions, used for editing your code hosted on the WSL2 backend
 - X-Server for Windows such as VcXsrv or X410 for GUI/desktop support if desired
+- Docker Desktop for Windows using the WSL2 backend, used for obtaining and running developer environment images and building from source

 ## Todo: